Online Novel Writing Workshop

 Led by an author and veteran Six-Week Workshop instructor and Clarion West team, this program is built around finding and sustaining your unique process.

 At the end of nine months, you’ll have a complete draft, or a solid roadmap for completing your manuscript.
-From the initial spark to a finished draft, we’re here to support your journey.
+We’re here to support your journey.

 Application Information